kvermun/FundTransferAPI/README.md

 2. Via Intellij
 	* Simply add this as a new project in Intellij and run the main method in Application.java

+To test the server use the testing framework [here](https://github.com/kvermun/FundTransferAPITests).